juhp/hwk/README.md

 <img align="right" alt="hwk" src="hwk.png" />

 **hwk** (pronounced "hawk") is a simple Haskell-based text processing cli tool, somewhat similar to tools like **awk**, **grep**, **sed**.
 `hwk` applies concisely composed pure functions to a list of strings from stdin.
-Because Haskell is lazy and has a powerful arsenal of functions, there is no need to invent another DSL.
+This allows during text processing with pure Haskell functions, and not having to remember any obscure DSL.
 Hopefully this tool will also encourage more people to think functionally.

+**hwk** is pretty similar to **[Hawk](https://github.com/gelisam/hawk)**, so you may also want to try that for a different more sophisticated monadic implementation.
+Some of main differences are:

+- hwk uses String for input for type simplicity, whereas hawk uses ByteString
+- hawk has special options for controlling input and output delimiters, whereas in hwk everything is roughly just `[String] -> [String]` (more details below)
+- by default hwk applies a function to a list of all the lines of stdin: `hwk -l` corresponds to `hawk -m` and `hawk -a` to `hwk`.

 ## Example